 Over the years, more and more tourists have been traveling to Nepal and trying to cut the Annapurna circuit short.
 To meet their growing demands, roads have been built at the beginning and end of the hike, and are continually being developed.

 I believe that these roads will eventually cover the entire route.
 The most notable evidence of this comes shortly after crossing the Thorung Pas, in the town of Jomsom.
 The trail has developed into a road, where people can take jeeps all the way to the end of the circuit.

 While this “progress” might not seem all that terrible, it is for trekkers who want to experience the full beauty and terrain of the Annapurna Circuit on foot.
 Imagine some of the most beautiful terrain in the world, spoiled by the constant flow of tourist-filled jeeps honking, whizzing by, and kicking up rocks and dust in their wake.

 This puts trekkers in a horrible position.
 The question will unavoidably arise: “Do I continue to deal with the jeeps, or should I simply jump in one?”
 I have to admit, there were a few times when even I almost cracked.

-If you enjoyed reading Hiking The Annapurna Circuit: Why It May Be Now Or Never, you might also like:
+If you enjoyed reading about Hiking The Annapurna Circuit Trek, you might also like: